 What is the CANSLIM Methodology?

-The CANSLIM methodology brings together business fundamentals like a company’s market leadership, product innovation, and management team effectiveness.
+The CANSLIM method combines business fundamentals like market leadership, product innovation, and management team effectiveness.
 CANSLIM combines business and stock market fundamentals like earnings and stock price growth, institutional ownership, and overall market direction.

 The CANSLIM Criteria